maobuji/go-package-plantuml/README.md

 --gopath GOPATH Environment variable directory<br>
 --outputfile Analysis results are saved to this file<br>
 --ignoredir No need for code analysis directory（Can not set）<br>
---ignorefile, -if No need for  code analysis file --file, -f Include file - all other will be ignored
+--ignorefile, -if No need for  code analysis <br>
+--file, -f Include file - all other will be ignored --replacetag, -r Mark and (if file exists replace) UML section with comment containing this tag

+if --replacetag or -r is specified the UML will be framed by comments containing this tag.< Subsequent calls of the analysis will replace just this section if present instead of overwriting the file.
+This can be used for automatically generating UML snippets during CI/CD Pipelines for a project and embedding them into markdown containing other contents e.g. readme.md

 The output text of the previous step, convert to svg file
 ````